ShieldedDemon19/TWOlang/README.md

 `etmj`

-*ah, beautiful... rivals that of AMONGUS*
+*ah, beautiful... rivals that of shakespeare.*